JordanCodeGit/ContextSarcasmDetector/readme.md

 - **Total samples:** 9,386 (balanced 50/50 across the `sarc` / `notsarc` label)
 - **Split:** 80% train (7,508) / 20% test (1,878), stratified by label

 > ⚠️ The three CSV files are **not** included in this repo.
-Download the [Sarcasm Corpus V2](https://nlds.soe.ucsc.edu/sarcasm2) and place `GEN-sarc-notsarc.csv`, `HYP-sarc-notsarc.csv`, and `RQ-sarc-notsarc.csv` in the notebook's working directory (or upload them to your Colab session).
+Download them from the [source repository](https://github.com/soraby/sarcasm2/tree/main/sarcasm_v2) and place `GEN-sarc-notsarc.csv`, `HYP-sarc-notsarc.csv`, and `RQ-sarc-notsarc.csv` in the notebook's working directory (or upload them to your Colab session).

 ---